The water that comes out of your tap comes from a river somewhere in Victoria.

 For many years we have worked hard for a successful Murray-Darling Basin Plan that will return water to northern Victoria’s rivers and wetlands.
 The Murray and the Goulburn, our biggest rivers, supply water for irrigation and have paid a heavy price.
 The national plan agreed in 2012 should be setting our rivers up for a healthier future but it’s under pressure from all directions.

-We need both the Turnbull and Andrews governments to put in the hard yards and make a success of the plan so that meets its mandate to restore our precious rivers to health.
+We need both the federal and Victorian governments to put in the hard yards and make a success of the plan so that meets its mandate to restore our precious rivers to health.

 With so much at stake for our rivers, we are stepping up to the plate.
 As well as fighting for a successful Murray-Darling Basin Plan that does the job for northern Victoria’s rivers, we’re also pushing a strong Yarra Protection Act, working to improve the laws that protect nature and continuing our work to get livestock off river banks.

 Get the latest updates on Environment Victoria's campaigns and find out what you can do to help.